KiltedCode/khandaria-campaign/sessions/2022/2022-10-06-into-the-fray.md

 prince yelling to get them back under control
 `Lucy` unleashes some magic missiles at some magic users hiding among the skeletons
 finally a cloudkill into the paladins
-go to charge in, halbir starts to glow
+go to charge in, Halber starts to glow
 spreads out across the ground
 as exit the cloud, skeletons have decintigrated
 `Qa'dat` goes through for bonus from invigorating poison